Zerohazard8x/2lazy4gist/AI.md

 **_Rewriting_**

 ```
+Please attempt to rewrite the following sentence in 1-3 ways.
+If you are confused, please consult the following guidelines.
+You can also respond as many times as you want without my input.

+---SENTENCE START---

+---SENTENCE END---

+Do's:
-Please keep in mind that you can also respond as many times as you want without my input.
-Now, please attempt to rewrite the following sentence in 1-3 ways in its original language, trying to firstly emphasize grammatical correctness and faithfulness to the original (in that order), and secondly give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside shorter ones while somehow simultaneously not sounding awkward.
-If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
+1. Emphasize grammatical correctness and faithfulness to the original (in that order)
+2. Try to give your outputs a good amount of complexity and a mixture of longer and/or more complex sentences alongside those which are shorter while somehow simultaneously not sounding awkward
+3. If there are multiple outputs, I would like you to try to format them into an ordered list going "1.
 2. 3.".
-When you are making this list, please tell me what you think and pretend to have opinions. [query]
+When you are making this list, please tell me what you think and pretend to have opinions.
 ```

 ---